Xetulul Theme Park: Architecture and history

 In addition to its amusement rides, Xetulul is also known for its architecture.
 The park features architectural reproductions of many landmarks from across the world, including the Trevi Fountain, Moulin Rouge, and the Tikal Temple of the Great Jaguar.
-The park is divided into seven total plazas, which feature architecture from a total of six countries, including France, Germany, Guatemala, Italy, Spain, and Switzerland.
+The park is divided into seven plazas, which feature architecture from a total of six countries, including France, Germany, Guatemala, Italy, Spain, and Switzerland.
 Each national architecture style is featured in its own unique plaza.

 The name "Xetulul" originates from the Kʼicheʼ language, and means "under the sapotes".
 There are currently plans to expand Xetulul with the addition of a golf course and a convention center.